remipichon/manifmaker/README.md

     docker exec mongodb_backup /restore.sh /backup/2015.08.06.171901

-It will delete everything (--drop) and restore /manifmaker database.
+It will delete everything (--drop) and restore whole /manifmaker database.

-## Force a backup by hand
+### Force a backup by hand

-Simply restart the backup container.

-        docker-compose restart mongodb_backup
+    docker exec mongodb_backup /backup.sh

-<a id="project" name="project"></a>
+<a id="continuous-deployment" name="continuous-deployment"></a>
-# Project Management

-We are using the Github issues enhanced with [Zenhub product](https://www.zenhub.com/) which I recommend to install.

-Our specs are written in a GDoc, ask me if you want access to it.
+## Continuous Deployment
+[Travis CI](https://travis-ci.org/assomaker/manifmaker) is used to achieve Continuous Deployment.

+When a push occurs on branch _deploy_ :
+* ManifMaker app is built as a Docker image and push to our [Docker hub repo](https://hub.docker.com/r/assomaker/manifmaker/).
+* the new app is shipped and deployed on the stagging machine
+* the HTML doc is build and deployed (available [here](http://151.80.59.178/doc)) **DISABLED**

+When a push occurs on branch _production_ :
+* the new app is shipped and deployed on the production machine

-# Old Stagging conf
+## Old Stagging conf
   - echo "... ...
 Stoping app container"
   - scp stop_rm_docker_app.sh root@vps302914.ovh.net:/root/stop_rm_docker_app.sh
   - ssh root@vps302914.ovh.net "chmod 700 /root/stop_rm_docker_app.sh && CONTAINER_NAME=$CONTAINER_NAME . /root/stop_rm_docker_app.sh"